interaso/webpush/README.md

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](/LICENSE) file for more details.

-Image used in this README is [Freepik](https://www.freepik.com/free-vector/appointment-booking-with-smartphone-woman_8444765.htm#query=push%20notification&position=44&from_view=search&track=ais).
+Image used in this README is by [Freepik](https://www.freepik.com/free-vector/appointment-booking-with-smartphone-woman_8444765.htm#query=push%20notification&position=44&from_view=search&track=ais).